Montclair, New Jersey: Parks and recreation

 Montclair is home to many parks and nature reserves.
 Parks in Montclair are both county and municipal.
 Additional open space includes the Presby Memorial Iris Gardens, and many school-owned sports fields, viz., Montclair State University's Sprague Field.
 In total Montclair has 153.9 acre of township park land spread over 18 parks and 123.8 acre of county park land consisting of five parks.

 Municipal parks include Mountainside Park, the township's largest at 33.2 acres, which offers extensive tennis and recreation facilities, and includes the Presby Memorial Iris Gardens, a 6.5 acre living museum donated by the family of Frank Presby that is maintained by volunteers and dedicated to the iris.
 Covering nearly 20 acres of wetlands and uplands along the Third River, the Alonzo F. Bonsal Wildlife Preserve offers hiking trails and other passive recreation.
 Yantacaw Brook Park, covering 11.5 acres, surrounds a pond that is fed by Yantacaw Brook and that in turn feeds into the Third River on its way towards the Passaic River.

 The township has 17 public tennis courts, four skating rinks (two of which are indoor), and three public swimming pools: the Mountainside pool, the Nishuane pool, and the Essex pool.

 In 2007, township residents advocated for the construction of a public skatepark.
 Community members revitalized the effort in 2010 and lobbied the Parks and Recreation Committee for support.
 The township council passed a resolution expressing approval of the project but allocated no funds for it.
 In the spring of 2020, an impromptu skatepark was created by community members on two of the unused tennis courts at Rand Park on North Fullerton Avenue during the COVID-19 pandemic.
 In July 2020, the township held a ribbon-cutting ceremony to officially recognize this space as a temporary skatepark.
 The township's playground insurance covers skateboarding, allowing it to allocate funds to the park.
 The township paid for signs for the skatepark using its playground fund.
 All skating equipment (ramps, rails, etc.) at Rand Park has been provided by community members with no financial support from the township.

 Media

 Montclair has one local newspaper, the Montclair Local.

 In addition, there is a radio station at 90.3 FM on the campus of Montclair State University, WMSC.

+There is a pirate radio station broadcasting at 91.9 FM on Valley Road, between Bellevue Rd. and Lorraine Ave. playing "I'll make love to you" by Boyz II Men.
+The transponder, owned by George Louvis, has been broadcasting the song on repeat since 2007.

 The township has a municipal public service television channel, Channel 34, where township council and school board meetings are broadcast.
 Montclair High School has its own paper the Mountaineer, and Montclair State University has its own student-run paper, the Montclarion.
 WNJN, one of four stations of state-wide PBS member station NJTV, is also located there.